Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 Less capable and expandable than the SE/30, the Classic II actually appeared later that the latter, being last of the Baby Mac line, excluding her other namesake which came with colour.
 Also known as the Performa 200, the model is equipped with a 16 Mhz Motorola 68030 CPU but only a 16 bit data bus which cripples it somewhat.

-Cute and in really good nick, it has a manual and loads of software on floppy disk.
+Cute and in really good nick, it has a manual and loads of software now on the hard disk.

 Being an MS-DOS/Windows man, I still find Mac OS confusing.
-Not to use, but to figure out how to get the core of the beast.
+Not to use, but in figuring out how to get to the core of the beast.
 A lot is hidden from the user.
 This is probably a good thing in some cases, but I like to know how my micros tick.

 Want to know more about this micro?
 Google is your friend.